imindMan/slashcox/README.md

 # Contributing
 You can always contribute to this project.
 I still need some better fixes for my ugly code and so much thing on.
 The repo always opens

+**NOTE**: Right now I don't really plan to maintain this project further, because I also have my study at school (very much I promise).
+But as always, I welcome everyone to contribute to this project and add more to slashcox, because it lacks a lot of features that discox has.
+I will just freeze my status of maintaining to this project *actively* and I'll come back whether I have free time.
+So I really honor if you can help me, even just a little bit.

 # Contributors
 [![contributors](https://contrib.rocks/image?repo=imindMan/slashcox)](https://github.com/imindMan/slashcox/graphs/contributors)